idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/kinetic_albite.md

   - $10^{-6}$ molal SiO$_{2}$(aq),
   - $10^{-6}$ molal Al$^{3+}$;
 - the temperature is 70$^{\circ}$C;
-- initially 500$\,$g of "albite low" is added to the water;
+- initially 250$\,$g of "albite low" is added to the water;
 - the specific surface area is $A_{s} = 1000\,$cm$^{2}$/g(albite low);
 - the rate constant is $k=6.3\times 10^{-13}\,$mol.cm$^{-2}$.s$^{-1}$;
 - the pH is fixed at 1.5

 [!cite](bethke_2007) presents the results in Figure 16.1 for a simulation time of 30 days.

-The MOOSE results are ????
+The MOOSE input file is:

+!listing modules/geochemistry/test/tests/kinetics/kinetic_albite.i

 !bibtex bibliography